 You can freeze apricots.
 First, blanch them for 30 seconds—which will make them easier to peel later—and remove the pits which can leave a bitter taste.
 Very ripe apricots can be frozen in stewed or puréed form.

 Prepare.
-Wash apricots before using.
+Wash apricots before using them.
 The flesh of cut apricots will darken rapidly when exposed to air.
 To avoid discoloration, sprinkle cut apricots with citrus juice if they are not to be eaten immediately.